alibaba/nquery/README.md

   ]
 ```

 As you see ,besides as a SQL computation level built on top of KV storage engine,
 it could do join operation among kv data-source, sql sources, HTTP services now

 ## nSQL Definition

-The 'a little strange' sql you see above, nSQL realized a subset of SQL92,
+The 'a little strange' sql you see above, nSQL realized a subset of SQL92, and it
-and it also have some procedure features, it supports variables,
+also have some procedure features, it supports variables,  it addes type of `var`
-it addes type of `var` / `array` / `table`, and also keyword `return`,
+/ `array` / `table`, and also keyword `return`,  for the details, please see the
-for the details, please see the specificationthe `peg/nquery.pgejs`.
+specificationthe `peg/nquery.pgejs`.

 ## Task Scheduling

-As you could see in `concurrentJoinSQL` ,we know that the tasks `$a`, `$b` have no relations,
+As you could see in `concurrentJoinSQL` ,we know that the tasks `$a`, `$b` have no
-so nQuery would do them concurrently,  but for the procedure of `sequentialJoinSQL`,
+relations, so nQuery would do them concurrently,  but for the procedure of
-`$b` is depending on `$a`,so task `$b` would be executed after the time `$a` completed
+`sequentialJoinSQL`,  `$b` is depending on `$a`,so task `$b` would be executed after
+the time `$a` completed

 ## KeyWord `return`

-In traditional SQL, the query result is a 2-D table , but In nSQL ,
+In traditional SQL, the query result is a 2-D table , but In nSQL ,we add types of
-we add types of  `array` / `table`,so now you could return complicated results like
+`array` / `table`,so now you could return complicated results like

 ```
   return [$b, $c, 'hello', [1, 2]];